papivot/pace-docs/PKS Cluster Access.md

 Example - To achieve this, we need to get the admin token from one of the K8S master server.
 The location of the file is `/var/vcap/jobs/kube-apiserver/config/tokens.csv`

-This can be done by SSHing
+This can be done by SSHing into the master using the BOSH CLI -

+> ```shell
+> bosh alias-env gcp -e 10.0.0.5 --ca-cert /var/tempest/workspaces/default/root_ca_certificate
+> bosh -e gcp log-in
+> bosh -e gcp deployments
+> ```

  #### OpenID Connect Tokens